busola-data/AI-NOW-CAPSTONE-PROJECT_D-LITE-ELECTRONICS/README.md

 # AI-NOW-CAPSTONE-PROJECT_D-LITE-ELECTRONICS
 D-Elite Electronics Capstone Project is a project that consist of a cleaned excel datasheet, summarized pivot tables that analyzed data findings as contained on the sheet and a visualized dashboard to aid managerial decision making.
-## SALES DATA ANALYSIS OF D-LITE ELECTRONICS
+## SALES DATA ANALYSIS

 ### [Project Overview](#project-overview)
 ---

-This project collect and analyse sales data from various regions with the aim to show different products and their categories being sold by various sales reps to targets customers.
+This project collect and analyze sales data from various regions with the aim to show different products and their categories being sold by various sales reps to target customers.
-The goal is to provide insight into sales revenue, products type and categories, number of sales rep and target customers, units sold and price over the months in a year covered.
+The goal is to provide insights into sales revenue, products type and categories, number of sales rep and target customers, units sold and price for the months analyzed in the year covered.

-Furthermore, the analysis will be focus on understaning and calculating:
+Furthermore, the analysis will focus on understanding and calculating:
 - Regional performance using various metrics and KPI
 - Top products by sales
 - Monthly sales trends